 To draw a rectangle, click the Rectangle toolbar icon on the Drawing toolbar.
 Then click within the Glyph Edit window to set the first corner of the rectangle.
 While keeping down the left mouse button, move to the opposite corner of the rectangle, and then release the left mouse button.
 If you want a perfect square, do keep the Shift key down while defining the rectangle.

 To draw an ellipse, click the ellipse toolbar icon on the Drawing toolbar and follow the same procedure as described with the rectangle above.
 Use the Shift key to make a perfect circle.
 Since outlines are made out of Bézier curves, and such curves can't be used to make a 100% perfect circle, FontCreator will use 12 points which is good enough for most situations.
 If drawing a circle or ellipse larger than the em square (units per em as defined on the General tab on the Font Properties dialog) it will appear with 20 (quadratic) or 24 (cubic) nodes to provide even more precision.

 To insert a new contour, select Contour from the Insert menu.
 Click with the left mouse button to add points.
 You can create a curve if you hold down the mouse button while moving it around.
+With quadratic based contours you can also click the right mouse button to add an off-curve point.
 Creating points while holding down the Shift key generates straight lines (horizontal or vertical).
 After you have created your contour you press the Apply button.